StevenMayher/432-2022/classes/class02/README.md

 ## Getting Help

-The schedule for TA office hours (all of which happen over Zoom) is now part of the [Syllabus](https://thomaselove.github.io/432-2022-syllabus/) and the [Calendar](https://thomaselove.github.io/432/calendar.html) and the [Contact Us](https://thomaselove.github.io/432/contact.html) pages, and is also listed below.
-Zoom information will be posted to our Shared Google Drive and to Canvas as soon as possible.
-The schedule is:
+The schedule for TA office hours (all of which happen over Zoom) are listed below, and also part of the [Syllabus](https://thomaselove.github.io/432-2022-syllabus/), the [Calendar](https://thomaselove.github.io/432/calendar.html) and the [Contact Us](https://thomaselove.github.io/432/contact.html) pages.

+- Zoom information will be posted to our Shared Google Drive and to Canvas as soon as possible.

 Date | Time(s)
 ---: | :----------